-Results are shown in Figure \ref{fig:bladderbatch}(A).
-For each method, we visualize the effects of correction with t-SNE \citep{van2008visualizing} and PCA.
-We see that all methods are roughly equally successful at mixing together the samples from different batches (i.e., by color), while keeping cancer vs not-cancer samples clustered apart (i.e., X versus O).
-For each method, we also compute the silhouette scores of the adapted datasets, with respect to the batch variable (and, in parentheses, the test result variable).
-We desire the silhouette score to be small for the batch variable, and big for the test result variable.
+Results are shown in Table \ref{tab:bladderbatch-noconfounding}.
+We see that all domain adaptation methods improve upon no adaptation.
+For cancer status, MMD has the largest silhouette score as desired.
+For the batch variable, all adaptations produced slightly negative scores.
+While this is less concerning than the larger magnitude positive value (0.0884) for no adaptation, it may suggest overfitting; the silhouette score is closest to zero for ConDo MMD.

-We repeat the experiment after removing half (7) of the non-cancer samples in batch 2, so that batch 2 is 4/11 non-cancerous, while batch 5 remains 5/18 non-cancerous.
-Results are shown in Figure \ref{fig:bladderbatch}(B).
-We see that ConDo linear Gaussian method performs better than vanilla Gaussian OT, and ConDo MMD performs better than vanilla MMD.
-However, ConDo is still not as good as ComBat, which is able to perform separate transforms on both batches, and shares information across genes.
+We repeat the experiment after inducing confounding by removing samples.
+For 10 random simulations, we remove half (7) of the non-cancer samples in batch 2, so that batch 2 is 4/11 non-cancerous, while batch 5 remains 5/19 non-cancerous.
+Results are shown in Table \ref{tab:bladderbatch-confounding}.
+We see that ConDo methods outperform their baseline counterparts, and that ConDo Gaussian KLD in particular produces gene expression data in which variation concords with cancer status rather than batch.